vifino/Echelon/README.md

     5. echexecargs
       The array of Arguments when the Module is called: "Echelon execute: (module) (arg1) (arg2) (arg3) ..."
       The "Echelon execute: " part is not casesensitive, the arguments are.

+These functions are required, but you dont need to execute anything in them.

 Requirements: